 Menopause and HIV

 There are other therapies available to treat menopausal symptoms.
 However, these may also have unwanted side effects or interact with HIV drugs.
-Many complementary therapies are not regulated by the US Food and Drug Administration (FDA) and therefore are not held to the same requirements for evidence of effectiveness as standard therapies.
-If you choose alternative therapies it is best to consult a skilled practitioner and let your regular health care provider know exactly what you are doing.
+Many complementary therapies are not regulated by the US Food and Drug Administration (FDA) and therefore do not need to prove that they are effective in the same way as standard (conventional) therapies.
+If you choose alternative therapies, it is best to consult a skilled practitioner and let your regular health care provider know exactly what you are doing.

 Other treatments may include:

 - Traditional Chinese Medicine (e.g., acupuncture, Chinese herbs)

 - Herbal or botanical supplements (e.g., red clover, dong quai, kava, ginseng)

 - Antidepressant drugs and/or counseling

 - Mindfulness training

-Your risk of bone loss, bone fractures, heart disease, and other conditions goes up (increases) as you age.
-Women living with HIV may face a higher risk of these diseases if they are experiencing metabolic changes, such as high cholesterol and triglycerides, and glucose (sugar) related problems.
+Your risk of bone loss, bone fractures (broken bones), heart disease, and other conditions goes up (increases) as you age.
+Women living with HIV may face a higher risk of these diseases if they are experiencing metabolic changes, such as high cholesterol and triglycerides, and glucose (sugar)-related problems.

 Things you can do to stay healthy after menopause:

 - Eat a healthy diet (see our fact sheet on nutrition)